-Cross-examination of witnesses by the delegates within the context of a trial process is recorded and played back for discussion, analysis and feedback.
+Cross-examination of witnesses by the delegates within the context of a trial process is discussed with constructive analysis and feedback.
+Delegates can also review a recording of their performance following the session.

 - Use effective questioning techniques;